BolajiAyodeji/Blogposts/ck9l2hfw7009ccss1irph2akk.md

 ![favor.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1588147624779/V2TIYrRaX.jpeg)

 “First, I am an experienced Software Engineer passionate about building innovative products geared toward simplifying & improving life.
-I have worked with small & large companies, and I know how no-so-funny it is to land a good-paying job.
+I have worked with small & large companies, and I know how challenging it is to land a good-paying job.

 While studying in the USA, I, somehow, got to interview with Facebook, Github, Pwc, Spherexx, Expessicor, Coinbase,  Dropbox, Autodesk, Box, PureStorage, BMW, Honeypot GmbH, Steinunn | Certara GmbH and many others.
 I landed some, some rejected me, I rejected some.
 I have also consulted for Saint Louis University & Oklahoma State University (USA), and other private organizations.